-VATCOM considered the implementation of self-supply rules, noting that VAT could distort present business practices and that the effect could be detrimental and of such magnitude that it could seriously affect vendors.
-VATCOM recommended that self-supply rules be introduced and that the goods or services to which these apply be set out in regulations which can be changed by the Minister of Finance.
+VATCOM considered the implementation of self-supply rules and noted that VAT could distort present business practices and that the effect could be detrimental and of such magnitude that it could seriously affect vendors.
+VATCOM recommended that self-supply rules be introduced and that the goods or services to which it applies, be set out in regulations which can be changed by the Minister of Finance123.

-The VAT Sub-Committee to the Katz Commission additionally considered the application of self-supply rules and concluded that they had proved to be complex and difficult to control in other countries, and that it is unclear whether there is any real financial benefit or business protection arising from this concept.
-The VAT Sub-Committee therefore recommended that this concept should not be introduced.
+The VAT Sub-Committee to the Katz Commission also considered the application of self-supply rules and concluded that they proved to be complex and difficult to control in other countries, and that it is not clear whether there is any real financial benefit or business protection arising from this concept.
+The VAT Sub-Committee therefore recommended that this concept should not be introduced124.